HeleneRebelo/Recommender-Systems/README.md

 1. Develop three recommendation systems based on Popularity, User-based and Item-based.

-2. Make these recommenders easily available in a streamlit application that shows film posters, with summary, trailer, and links to [The Movie Database](https://www.themoviedb.org/) page.
+2. Make these recommenders easily available in a streamlit application that shows film posters, with summary, trailer, and links to [tmdb](https://www.themoviedb.org/) page.

 ## Challenge